Sumas Mountain Farms. Organic Grass-Fed Beef.

 Do I have to order beef that's been frozen, or can I get it unfrozen?

 We don't sell unfrozen beef.
 As soon as our butcher cuts the beef, it's wrapped and frozen.
 In this way, its freshness and safety are optimized.
+In general, it is better to purchase frozen meat than unfrozen meat, learn more about this here.

 How long do you age the beef before it's cut-and-wrapped?
 Is it dry-aged?